yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 👉use these technique to enter otp fastly https://youtu.be/kKkhecWiWbc

+use proxy for hide ip address where interest is coming from same place

 and rating values in 48th line which rating you want like these 0,10